Bolivians queue for chicken and fuel as protests cripple highways

 Violent protests Friday around Cochabamba, a coca-growing region and stronghold of Morales’ supporters, left at least nine dead, officials said.

-The deaths have prompted allegations of human rights abuses by police forces.
+The deaths have prompted allegations of human rights abuses by police forces under Anez, a former conservative lawmaker.

+Anez has blamed Morales for stoking violence from abroad, and has said her government wishes to hold elections and meet with the opposition to halt protests.

 U.N. envoy Jean Arnault said a team would hold meetings with politicians and social groups beginning Sunday to end the violence and push for “free and transparent elections.”